galaxyproject/planemo/docs/test_format.rst

 option where integer is the incremental increase in seconds for every request.

-To run tool tests against a running Galaxy, ``galaxy-tool-test`` is a script that gets installed with galaxy-lib and so may very well already be on your ``PATH``.
+To run tool tests against a running Galaxy, ``galaxy-tool-test`` is a script that gets installed with galaxy-tool-util and so may very well already be on your ``PATH``.
 Check out the options available with that using ``galaxy-tool-test --help``.

 Galaxy Testing Template